 Nobody needs to know that though.

-So I'm just going to keep on plucking as I see fit.
+as I see fit.
 After all, I have a reputation to keep up with.

 Until next time, stay weird.